kddubey/cappr/docs/source/is_for_me.rst

 #.
 Want to do text classification, i.e., you want an LLM to pick from a list of choices

 #.
-Can locally load an LLM using HuggingFace or Llama CPP Python, or pay to use an
+Can locally load an LLM using Hugging Face or Llama CPP Python, or pay to use an
    OpenAI `/v1/completions
    <https://platform.openai.com/docs/models/model-endpoint-compatibility>`_ model
    (`excluding